mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/ML.md

 ***
 ### All kinds of learning
-When we are talking about learning, we mean that it may concern with learning to predict something (_label_), to assign(allocate) some data to something else (_label_), or learning so that what to do, what not to do.
-Based on the explanation, we have three different learning as follows
+When we talk about learning, we mean learning to predict something (_label_), assign(allocate) some data to something else (_label_), or learning what to do and what not to do.
+According to the description, we have three distinct learning options as follows

 - **Supervised Learning**
 - **Unsupervised Learning**